qulacs/quantum-native-dojo-en/index.rst

 Welcome to Quantum Native Dojo!
 ===============================

-Quantum Native Dojo is a self-study material designed for those who want to learn about quantum computers.
+Our Quantum Native Dojo offers a training ground for you to sharpen your skills, and give you the tools to become a “Quantum Native”.
+This self-study material is designed for those eager to dive into the world of quantum computers and quantum application development!

-You can learn the basic principles of quantum computers, basic algorithms, and how to apply them to chemical and financial calculations.
-The material covers algorithms for quantum computers with error correction, as well as algorithms for NISQ (Noisy Intermidiate-Scale Quantum) devices, which will be in practical use within a few years.
+In the Dojo you can learn about the basic principles of quantum computers, basic algorithms, how to apply them to chemical, financial calculations, and more.
+The material covers algorithms for quantum computers with error correction, as well as algorithms for NISQ (Noisy Intermediate-Scale Quantum) devices, which will be in practical use within a few years.

 All the materials are built on Jupyter notebooks and can be run directly on Google Colaboratory, so you can start learning without any complicated setup.